kmoriarty123/lotka-volterra/README.md

 Website can be found here: https://kmoriarty123.github.io/lotka-volterra/

-A detailed introduction to the model and equations followed by applications of use in drug discovery.
+A detailed introduction to the model and equations followed by applications in drug discovery.